dorinrojas/CABANAnet_Microbiome_Analysis/docs/Class_4/Class4.md

 > Notice this approach does not considers the taxonomical classification of the bins and it is merely based on statistics.
 This allows the analysis to be performed either before or after the taxonomical assigment with GTDB-tk.

-Here, a divided dereplication process is conducted.
-MAGs that were classified to the genus level are dereplicated using dRep, while those classified to the species level are dereplicated through a manual python script.
-This final python script integrates the results from dRep and output the pangenome (`.fasta` file with all the representative bins) that is used as input for the abundance and depth estimation.
+Here, a basic dereplication process for an example dataset of bins is conducted.

 ### Running dRep